Smart Public Intangibles

 Principal Investigator (Imperial): Professor Jonathan Haskel

 Duration: December 2013 – November 2016

-- What are the Synergies between public intangibles and Business Sector productivity performance and what is its impact on economic growth?
-Using a cross-country econometric analysis we identify the mechanisms through which the possible complementarities between public and private intangibles directly affect the productivity performance of the Business Sector.
-Then we analyze the indirect effects of the accumulation of public intangibles on labour productivity growth.
+- What are the synergies between public intangibles and business sector productivity performance and what is its impact on economic growth?
+Using a cross-country econometric analysis we identify the mechanisms through which the possible complementarities between public and private intangibles directly affect the productivity performance of the business sector.
+Then we analyse the indirect effects of the accumulation of public intangibles on labour productivity growth.

 - Valencian Institute of Economic Research